English

 (len-12 bytes)

-Q: How to integrate with the locking and unlocking function on the accessory?
+How to implement the accessory feature on the accessory?

 dp_id